zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/DATASETS.md

 - ## **Train Split**: Approximately **80%** of all security findings

-  - Orginially containing 1,612 samples.
+  - Originally containing 1,612 samples.
   - To later generate [few-shot examples](/src/few_shot_examples.py), we held back **55** of these samples (**5** per unique vulnerability area), resulting in our **train split** of **1,557 samples**.
   - The train split was used in both experiments of our **preliminary study**.
   - The train split, as well as the entire benchmark dataset, is imbalanced.
 For that reason, we perform a **weighted calculation** of performance metrics.
 The sample distribution of the train split is shown below: